MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 #### Design considerations and recommendations

-Choose an [Azure Functions hosting option](/azure/azure-functions/functions-scale) that's applicable to the application's reliability tier.
+Choose an [Azure Functions hosting option](/azure/azure-functions/functions-scale) that's appropriate for the application's reliability tier.
 We recommend the Premium plan because it allows you to configure compute instance size.
 The Dedicated plan is the least serverless option.
 It provides autoscale, but these scale operations are slower than those of the other plans.
 We recommend that you use the Premium plan to maximize reliability and performance.

 There are some security considerations.
 When you use an HTTP trigger to expose an external endpoint, use a web application firewall (WAF) to provide a level of protection for the HTTP endpoint from common external attack vectors.